 The Warriors competed in 10 events during their innagural season, finishing in the top-10 four times and collecting a top-five finish at the Wellesley Invitational.

-Academically, three warriors were selected to the National Golf Coaches Association All-America Scholar Team for 2011-12 and, in addition, Women’s Golf earned the 2nd highest GPA in the country under head coach Nick Crovetti as given by the NGCA annually.
+Academically, three warriors were selected to the National Golf Coaches Association All-America Scholar Team for 2011-12 and, in addition, Women’s Golf earned the second-highest GPA in the country according to the the NGCA.

 Crovetti is a 2015 Certified LPGA Teaching Instructor.
 As a 2004 graduate of Central Connecticut State University with a Bachelor of Science in Finance, Crovetti was also a four-year scholarship member on the men’s golf team; Crovetti was a three-time Boston Herald and Boston Globe all-scholastic selection and also was an MIAA Individual High School state champion in 1995.

 In 2008, he earned membership in the PGA of America, and also received the distinction of being named as a top-50 teacher by U.S. Kids Golf, a national award given annually.
 In addition, Crovetti is a member of the Women’s Golf Coaches’ Association, and Titleist Professional Staff.
 He has held golf professional positions at some of the top clubs in the country including: The Fox Club (Palm City, Fla.); Salem Country Club (Peabody, Mass.); Bellevue Golf Club (Melrose, Mass.); and, most recently, as General Manager/Director of Golf at Beverly Golf and Tennis Club.